 Envisaging more constructive alternatives to the counter-terror paradigm

-In line with Saferworld’s forthcoming report on these issues, this paper calls for the development of holistic strategies for building peace that give due emphasis to less violent, more constructive alternatives.
-These alternative approaches should:
+The briefing calls for the development of holistic strategies for building peace that give due emphasis to less violent, more constructive alternatives.
+Such alternative approaches can include:

-- Avoid defining conflicts narrowly as problems of ‘terror’, ‘extremism’ or ‘radicalisation’, and instead adopting a more impartial, holistic and sustainable approach to resolving them
+- Avoiding defining conflicts narrowly as problems of ‘terror’, ‘extremism’ or ‘radicalisation’, and instead adopting a more impartial, holistic and sustainable approach to resolving them

-- Redouble efforts for diplomacy, lobbying and advocacy to make the case for peace and adherence to international law by conflict actors
+- Redoubling efforts for diplomacy, lobbying and advocacy to make the case for peace and adherence to international law by conflict actors

-- Consider the use of legal and judicial responses and carefully targeted sanctions
+- Considering the use of legal and judicial responses and carefully targeted sanctions

-- Choose not to engage if harm cannot be avoided and no clear solution is evident.
+- Choosing not to engage if harm cannot be avoided and no clear solution is evident.